knat/XData/README.md

 7) After build the project, __XDataGenerated.cs will contain the generated code, open and view it.

 For atom types, a new class derives from the base class.
-If an enum item has the name, a E_<Name> static field is generated.
+If an enum item has the name, a E_ItemName static field is generated.

 ```C#
 //Auto-generated, DO NOT EDIT.